Biographies Characteristics Analysis

 Kapitsa Petr Leonidovich

-Let's continue the list of "Nobel laureates of Russia in physics".
+Let's continue the list of "Russian Nobel laureates in physics."
 (1894-1984) was born in Kronstadt.
-His father was a military man, a lieutenant general, and his mother was a collector of folklore and a famous teacher.
+His father was a military man, a lieutenant general, and his mother was a folklore collector and a famous teacher.
 P.L.
-Kapitsa graduated from an institute in St. Petersburg in 1918, where he studied with Ioffe Abram Fedorovich, an outstanding physicist.
-Under the conditions of the civil war and revolution, it was impossible to engage in science.
-Kapitza's wife and two of his children died during a typhus epidemic.
+Kapitsa graduated from the institute in St. Petersburg in 1918, where he studied with Ioffe Abram Fedorovich, an outstanding physicist.
+In conditions of civil war and revolution, it was impossible to do science.
+Kapitsa's wife, as well as two of his children, died during the typhus epidemic.
 The scientist moved to England in 1921.
-Here he worked in the famous Cambridge, a university center, and Ernest Rutherford, a famous physicist, was his supervisor.
-In 1923, Peter Leonidovich became a doctor of science, and two years later - one of the members of Trinity College - a privileged association of scientists.
+Here he worked in the famous Cambridge university center, and his scientific supervisor was Ernest Rutherford, a famous physicist.
+In 1923, Pyotr Leonidovich became a Doctor of Science, and two years later - one of the members of Trinity College, a privileged association of scientists.

-Geim Andre and Novoselov Konstantin
+Game Andre and Novoselov Konstantin

 Literature Prizes

 Our country has always been famous for its artistic creativity.
-People with sometimes opposite ideas and views are Russia's Nobel laureates in literature.
-So, A. I. Solzhenitsyn and I. A. Bunin were opponents of the Soviet regime.
-But M. A. Sholokhov was known as a convinced communist.
-However, all the Russian Nobel Prize winners were united by one thing - talent.
-For him, they were awarded this prestigious award.
-"How many Nobel laureates in Russia in literature?" - you ask.
-Answer: There are five of them.
-Now we will introduce you some of them.
+People with sometimes opposing ideas and views are Russian Nobel laureates in literature.
+Thus, A.I.
+Solzhenitsyn and I.A.
+Bunin were opponents of Soviet power.
+But M.A.
+Sholokhov was known as a convinced communist.
+However, all Russian Nobel Prize laureates were united by one thing - talent.
+For him they were awarded this prestigious award.
+“How many Nobel laureates are there in Russia in literature?” you ask.
+We answer: there are only five of them.
+Now we will introduce you to some of them.

 Pasternak Boris Leonidovich